-- 1. What is meant by a reflection theory?
+- 1. According to Kagan, what is meant by a reflection theory?
 In general, what two or three things must such a theory do to provide a foundation in normative ethics?
 Why does Kagan believe that such a theory runs the risk of subjectivism by varying the contents of morality from person to person?
-Why does he believe, nevertheless, that a reflection theory could still justify a universal morality that applies to all people equally? - 2.
-In a multitude of examples, Kagan discusses several different sorts of characteristics, features, or facts about human beings that morality might reflect.
-Explain the following ones: - A. Rationality (pp. 282-283), - B. Biases in favor of one's own interests and concerns (pp. 284-286, 289), - c.
-The ability to feel pleasure and pain (pp. 287-288), - D. Needs that one cannot fulfill alone (p.
-289), and - E. Autonomy (pp. 291-293).
+Why does he believe, nevertheless, that a reflection theory could still justify a universal morality that applies to all people equally? - Throughout this section, and in a multitude of examples, Kagan discusses several different sorts of characteristics, features, or facts about human beings that morality might reflect.
+Explain the following ones:

+Rationality (pp. 282-283),

+Biases in favor of one's own interests and concerns (pp. 284-286, 289),

+The ability to feel pleasure and pain (pp. 287-288),

+Needs that one cannot fulfill alone (p.
+289), and

+Autonomy (pp. 291-293).